 What firefighters need to know about BLEVEs

-Here's a breakdown on what a boiling liquid expanding vapor explosion is, how it occurs and how it can be prevented
+Explaining a boiling liquid expanding vapor explosion, how it occurs and how it can be prevented

 Here's a breakdown of what a BLEVE is, how it occurs and how it can be prevented.